Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Experiments

-\paragraph{Models} We compare four models -- two regular LLaMA models (Llama-3-8B \citep{grattafiori2024llama3herdmodels} and Llama-2-7B \citep{touvron2023llama2openfoundation}) and two LayerSkip LLaMA models (layerskip-llama3-8B and layerskip-llama2-7B \citep{layerskip}).
-The LayerSkip models are additionally pre-trained to encourage the production of higher-quality intermediate representations, which provide a helpful point of comparison with the models that are not explicitly pretrained as early-exit models.
+\textbf{Models} We compare four models -- two regular LLaMA models (Llama-3-8B \citep{grattafiori2024llama3herdmodels} and Llama-2-7B \citep{touvron2023llama2openfoundation}) and two LayerSkip LLaMA models (layerskip-llama3-8B and layerskip-llama2-7B \citep{layerskip}).
+The LayerSkip models are additionally pre-trained to encourage the production of higher-quality intermediate representations, which provide a helpful point of comparison with the models that are not explicitly pretrained for early-exit.
+We provide further details on our experiments in \S\ref{sec:expt-design-icl}.